lexesj/java-toy-neural-network/README.md

     4. Run the MNIST example code
   - XOR problem
     1. Add the library to the classpath
-    2. Run the MNIST example code
+    2. Run the XOR example code

   ### Documentation
   - ```NeuralNetwork``` - The neural network class